Chemical Bank: Electronic banking history

 Chemical was among the pioneers of electronic online banking.
 On September 2, 1969, Chemical installed the first automated teller machine (ATM) at its branch in Rockville Centre, New York.
 The first ATMs were designed to dispense a fixed amount of cash when a user inserted a specially coded card.
-A Chemical Bank advertisement boasted "On Sept.
+A Chemical Bank advertisement boasted, "On Sept.
 2 our bank will open at 9:00 and never close again."
 Chemical's ATM, initially known as a Docuteller, was designed by Donald Wetzel and his company Docutel.
 Chemical executives were initially hesitant about the electronic banking transition given the high cost of the early machines.
-Additionally, executives were concerned that customers would resist having machines handling their money.
+Additionally, executives were concerned that customers would resist having machines handle their money.

 In 1982, Chemical initiated the first personal computer–based banking system when it launched a pilot electronic banking program called Pronto.
 Chemical had spent $20 million to develop the software for Pronto.
-The system, which worked with the Atari console, began in New York and served 200 Chemical Bank customers.
+The system, which worked with the Atari 8-bit computer, began in New York and served 200 Chemical Bank customers.
 Pronto was an extension of other electronic banking services offered by Chemical that included a corporate cash-management system and its growing ATM network and was one of the largest early forays by a bank into home computer–based banking.
-However, a year after launching Pronto only 21,000 of Chemical's 1.15 million customers were using the system, in large part due to the high monthly subscription costs that Chemical charged customers to use it.
+However, a year after launching Pronto, only 21,000 of Chemical's 1.15 million customers were using the system, in large part due to the high monthly subscription costs that Chemical charged customers to use it.
 By 1985, it was clear that Pronto, which was heavily promoted by Chemical, was growing much slower than anticipated.

 In 1985, Chemical and BankAmerica, another pioneer in electronic banking, entered into a joint venture with AT&T and Time Inc., known as Covidea, to market banking and discount stock-brokerage services to computer-equipped households.
 By combining resources and sharing costs, the four firms hoped to reduce the risk of large and protracted losses.
 Eventually Chemical discontinued its efforts in 1989 at a loss of nearly $30 million.